How long should I save my tax records?

 The IRS can audit your returns for 3 years after filing deadline or actual filing date, whichever is later.
 The N.M.
 Taxation & Revenue Dept. can audit until December 31 of third year after return is due.
 Notice that for your IRS returns the 3-year clock ends 3 after the return is filed, whereas for N.M. returns it ends after the return is due.
-The result is the IRS has longer to audit returns that are filed late.
-Important: Other states rules may be different.
+Important: Other states' rules may be different.

 Tax returns should be kept forever.
 It is your responsibility; you can't rely on the IRS or a professional tax preparer to have them.